 The green and yellow colors of the Society reflect colors found in flags of both the St. Clair County the city of Belleville.
 They remind us of the fertile fields that drew many of our ancestors to the area and crops produced by their labor.

 As defined in our Bylaws, the St. Clair County Genealogical Society aspires to:

-- Preserve and perpetuate ancestral records for educational and historical purposes;
+- preserve, safeguard, and perpetuate genealogical records, data, and information for educational and historical purposes;

 We invite you to help us sustain this mission by becoming a member.